jacquev6/Gabby/RoadMap.md

 ### Allow images in exercices

 > On a besoin de pouvoir inclure les images des exercices

+Make sure they are included in the DB backups.

 ### Customize the floating modal